 The easiest way to avoid getting stuck is to give players hints.
-In theory, you can give endless checks until they have all the information they need.
-In reality, Players only need hints for some steps of the puzzle and can figure out most steps on their own.
+In theory, you can use endless checks until they have all the information they need.
+In reality, players only need hints for some steps of the puzzle and can figure out most steps on their own.
 So wait with giving hints until players ask for them and let them know they can use checks if they do feel stuck.
 Most players will want to solve the puzzle themselves first.

 You can also have two doors leading to the next room, each with its separate puzzle.
 If players can’t solve one, they can try the other one.